glowbuzzer/gbr/examples/set-digital-out/README.md

 1. Copy `config/config.json` to the working directory where you will run GBC
 2. Run GBC.
 Check in the startup log that `config.json` was loaded (not `default.json`)
-3. Start the React app using `nx serve set-digital-out`
+3. Start the React app using `vite examples/set-digital-out`
 4. Open the app in your browser